-Is Microsoft 365 Enterprise worth the extra money or can you settle with Microsoft 365 Business?
-With a price difference of $12 per user per month is it worth to take a closer look at the differences between the two.
+Is Microsoft 365 E3 worth the extra money or can you settle with Microsoft 365 Business Premium?
+With a price difference of $14 per user per month it is worth taking a closer look at the differences between the two.

 The Microsoft 365 bundles are known for combining the best of Microsoft for an attractive price.
-But the different plans make it a puzzle to find the best plan for your organisation.
-In this article, I will explain the major differences between Microsoft 365 Business vs Enterprise to help you pick the best plan for your organisation.
+But the different plans make it a puzzle to find the best plan for your organization.
+In this article, I will explain the major differences between Microsoft 365 Business Premium vs E3 to help you pick the best plan for your organization.

 First, if you want to know more about Microsoft 365 and how it compares to Office 365 you should read this article.

-So let’s talk about Microsoft 365 Business vs Enterprise.
-The basic difference between the two plans can be found in the amount of storage that you get in the cloud, the maximum number of users (seat cap), and the licensed Windows version.
+So let’s talk about Microsoft 365 Business Premium vs E3.
+The main differences between the two plans can be found in the amount of storage that you get in the cloud, the maximum number of users (seat cap), and the licensed Windows version.
 With both, you get all the Office apps for both desktops and online.
-Nothing special here.

-The Microsoft 365 Business plan is limited to 300 users whereas the E3 plans are unlimited.
-A great tip is that if Business Premium is sufficient for your organisation you can actually buy 300 Business licenses and extend it with Enterprise E3 licenses if you need more.
+Microsoft 365 Business Premium plan is limited to 300 users whereas the E3 plans are unlimited.
+A great tip is that if Business Premium is sufficient for your organization you can actually buy 300 Business Premium licenses and extend it with Enterprise E3 licenses if you need more.

-But there are also some difference between the Onedrive, Sharepoint and Exchange plans that you get, which can be important for your organization.
+But there are still some differences between the Onedrive, Sharepoint, and Exchange plans that you get, which can be important for your organization.

-With Microsoft 365 Enterprise you get Onedrive Plan 2.
+With Microsoft 365 E3 you get a Onedrive Plan 2.
 This includes all benefits from Onedrive Plan 1 of course, but the big difference here is that you get unlimited storage (25TB max per Onedrive, then a personal SharePoint site of 25TB will be created) instead of 1Tb.
-It also offers Advanced data-loss prevention and In-place hold to preserve documents.
+It also offers advanced data-loss prevention and In-place hold to preserve documents.

-The same goes for SharePoint, plan 2, that is included in the Enterprise plan, comes with In-place hold, advanced DLP features and enhanced search features.
-Not real big deal makers, but I have to say, In-place hold is really useful if your organisation is involved in a lot of legal cases or has to provide warranty or support on projects over many years.
+The same goes for SharePoint Plan 2, which is included in the Enterprises plan.
+It comes with In-place hold, advanced DLP features, and enhanced search features.
+Not really big deal makers, but I have to say, In-place hold is really useful if your organization is involved in a lot of legal cases or has to provide warranty or support on projects over many years.

 The difference with Exchange is in line with the other two.
-With Plan 2 you get more storage (100Gb mailbox, advanced DLP features and in-place hold.
+With Plan 2 you get more storage (100Gb mailbox, advanced DLP features, and in-place hold.
 The email archive is however the same for both plans.

-We will find the most difference when it comes to threat protection.
-Microsoft 365 is focused on manageability of your devices and keeping control of your data.
-Microsoft 365 Business comes only with the Office 365 Advanced Threat Protection (ATP), where the Enterprise E3 plans have a lot more to offer:
+We will find the most differences when it comes to threat protection.
+Microsoft 365 E3 is focused on the manageability of your devices and keeping control of your data.
+Microsoft 365 Business Premium comes only with Office 365 Advanced Threat Protection (ATP), whereas the Microsoft 365 E3 plans have a lot more to offer: